Shaadalam9/pedestrians-in-youtube/README.md

 [![Correlation Matrix of South America](figures/correlation_matrix_heatmap_South_America.png)](https://htmlpreview.github.io/?https://github.com/Shaadalam9/youtube-pedestrian/blob/main/figures/correlation_matrix_heatmap_South_America.html)

 ## Contact
-If you have any questions or suggestions, feel free to reach out to md_shadab_alam@outlook.com
+If you have any questions or suggestions, feel free to reach out to md_shadab_alam@outlook.com or pavlo.bazilinskyy@gmail.com

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.